Mike Graham (journalist)

-Archibald Michael Graham (born 9 August 1960) is a British journalist and broadcast commentator who presented Morning Glory, the breakfast show on Talk (formerly TalkTV).
-He previously hosted a weekly podcast, Plank of the Week, on the same station before his dismissal from the station in November 2025.
+Archibald Michael Graham (born 9 August 1960) is a British journalist and broadcast commentator who previously presented Morning Glory, the breakfast show on Talk (formerly TalkTV).
+He hosted a weekly podcast version of Plank of the Week, on Talk before terminating his contract with the station in November 2025, resulting in the launch of his own podcast, The Mike Graham Show, streamed five mornings a week, in partnership with his weekly version of Plank of the Week, livestreamed on Fridays.
+As of 2026, his channel had built up a following of over 178k on YouTube.

-He was formerly the editor of the Scottish Daily Mirror.
+Graham was formerly the editor of the Scottish Daily Mirror, and the deputy editor of the Daily Express.

 Early life and education

-Graham was born in Hampstead, London to Scottish couple Archibald Graham (1923–2008), a newspaper graphic artist, and his wife Mairi McAleavey (1924–2023).
+Graham was born in Hampstead, London, to Scottish couple Archibald Graham (1923–2008), a newspaper graphic artist, and his wife Mairi McAleavey (1924–2023).

 Graham and his elder sister attended local schools in the London Borough of Camden.
 Graham attended the University of Bath but dropped out.

 Career

 Press

 Before his radio career, Graham was a Fleet Street journalist for 25 years.
 He was editor of the Scottish Daily Mirror and assistant editor of the Daily Express.
 He covered the Bosnian War in 1992 as a reporter for the Daily Express.
 He was based in New York City from 1984 to 1992.